Skip to main content

 [00:00:00]

-making the right irrigation decision to make the difference between a poor quality and a good quality crop if you've been growing for months or years you know that to be true today we're going to talk about the fundamentals of irrigating cannabis
+Hi, I'm Darren Kaplan from the CannaCribs Horticultural Consulting team, and today we're here to share some concepts that we discuss and implement to help commercial cannabis growers operate as efficiently and successfully as possible.
+Making the right irrigation decision can make the difference between a poor-quality and a good-quality crop — if you've been growing for months or years, you know that to be true.
+Today we're going to talk about the fundamentals of irrigating cannabis.

 [00:00:25]